7 Key Principles of Content Marketing Strategies

 a) Content Marketing Mission Statement of a Company

-From the outset, the foundation and essential part of every playbook would be the content marketing mission statement as it helps to ensure that your company would be able to come up with quality content in the long run.
+From the outset, the foundation and most essential part of every playbook would be the content marketing mission statement.
+It helps to ensure that your company is able to come up with quality content in the long run.

 This section of the playbook would be where you can identify your audiences, establish your content marketing goals as well as outline the topics that would be highlighted subsequently in the playbook.
 Here are some questions to guide you along: